espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Outcast's Curse.md

 **Critical Success** The target is unaffected.

-**Success** For 10 minutes, the target must roll twice and use the worse result whenever attempting a Deception, Diplomacy, Intimidation, or Performance check, and creatures they encounter have an initial attitude toward them of one step worse (for instance, [[Unfriendly]] instead of [[Indifferent]]).
+**Success** For 10 minutes, the target must roll twice and use the worse result whenever attempting a Deception, Diplomacy, Intimidation, or Performance check, and creatures they encounter have an initial attitude toward them of one step worse (for instance, [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unfriendly]] instead of [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Indifferent]]).

 **Failure** As success, but the effect is permanent.